oceanhackweek/ohw24_proj_north_atlantic_variability_us/README.md

 # ohw24_proj_north_atlantic_variability_us

-You can start with a simple structure and as you progress you can refine it to contain more components.
-[Here](https://cookiecutter-data-science.drivendata.org/#directory-structure) is an example of a more elaborate structure for a data science project.

-## Variability in North Atlantic SST : Models VS Observations
+## Variability in North Atlantic SST: Models vs. Observations

 ## One-line Description

+In this project, we explored the SST variability of the North Atlantic using a few data sources, including CMIP6, ERSSTv5, and Argo.

 ## Collaborators